uclaacm/hack-curriculum/stackschool/2-databases/README.md

 ### Non-Relational Storage

 A key distinguishing feature of a non-relational database is its lack of a rigid schema and of tables altogether.
 Instead we store each record of data either as a **document** or a **key-value pair**.
 To understand the meaning and motivation behind this storage method, let's return to our restaurant scenario.
-Instead of displaying a table on our Fridge with information about our raw ingredients, let's instead display each ingredient on its own distinctly colored sticky note, like in image below.
+Instead of displaying a table on our Fridge with information about our raw ingredients, let's instead display each ingredient on its own distinctly colored sticky note, like in the image below.

 ![StickyNoteDatabase](../textbook/src/img/NoSQLDiagram.png "A visual representation of a non-relational database")